arunammisetty/port-scanner-gui/README.md

 if __name__ == "__main__":
     main()
-EOF

-# STEP 5: Run the Application
-echo "5.
-Run the Application"
-echo "------------------------------------"
-streamlit run port_scanner.py

-# ----------------------------------------------
-echo "Access the web app in your browser at: http://localhost:8501" echo "----------------------------------------------"

-# NOTES
-echo "Notes:"
+---

+Notes

-echo "- This scanner uses sequential scanning, so scanning a large range may take time." echo "- For performance improvements, consider adding multithreading or asyncio." echo "- Use this tool ethically — only scan IP addresses you own or have permission to test." echo "- The app uses the socket library and connects via TCP." echo ""
+This scanner uses sequential scanning, so scanning a large range of ports may take some time.

+For performance improvements, consider adding multithreading or asyncio.

+Use this tool ethically — only scan IP addresses you own or have permission to test.

+The app uses the socket library and connects via TCP.

+---

-# License Information
+License

-echo "License: This project is licensed under the MIT License." echo ""
+This project is licensed under the MIT License.

-# END OF SCRIPT
+---

+Additional Information

+Requirements: Python 3.x, Streamlit

+Contributions: Contributions are welcome!
+Please open an issue or submit a pull request.

+Issues: If you encounter any bugs or issues, please report them on the Issues page.

+### Explanation:
+- The content is fully written in **Markdown** syntax with proper section headers, code blocks, and instructions.
+- Code snippets are enclosed with triple backticks (```python) for Python code.